ratiw/vuetable-2/docs/Fields-Definition.md

 ## Field options
 ### # name

 Name of the data field to be display.
+You can also specify the nested data object here, see below.

 ### # sortField